einSelbst/overnext/README.md

 # Credits

-...where credits due, thanks to @bahmutov, @ferlopezm94, @thomaseizinger and all the others where I copied code from!
+...where credits due, thanks to @bahmutov, [Spencer Elliott](@elliottsj), @ferlopezm94, @thomaseizinger and all the others where I copied code from!